Azure/azure-docs-sdk-dotnet/api/overview/azure/redis-cache.md

 ### Example

-This example creates a new Redis Cache.
+This example creates a new Azure Cache for Redis.

 ```csharp
 /* Include these "using" directives...